LokendraNath/Amazon-Project/notes.md

           2. intaract with the view it will run the controller ('eg. query selector')
           3. controller update the Model (update the data eg. updateDeliveryOptions(productId, deliveryOptionId) 192) 4 .update the Model for regenerate the view (.renderOrderSummary(); 193)

+OOP -> Object-Oriented Programming (OOP)
+    - Function inside of object Called Method
+    - Organize our code into objects
+    - ties to represent the real world
+    - Use PascalCase "Cart()" for things that generate objects